zapata-engineering/orquestra-sdk/docs/guides/dependency-installation.rst

      - * Works well as a ``dependency_imports=[...]`` addition to ``InlineImport`` to allow using 3rd-party libraries.
        * Best suited for referencing libraries available on `PyPI <https://pypi.org/>`_ like ``torch``.
      - * Can't be reliably used to refer to an unpublished, WIP projects.
+       * Be cautious when including ``orquestra-sdk`` as a dependency - the version installed inside the task *must* match the version used to submit the workflow.

    * - ``GithubImport``
      - * Well-suited for unpublished, WIP projects.